 The most common and basic choice is to get a roots supercharger.
 It sits perfectly under the hood of many cars and gets connected to the intake manifold.
 Air is pushed back and forth between the mesh lobes to build up pressure within the intake manifold.
 This action provides short bursts of air into the engine, giving it surges of power.

 Otherwise, you could choose a twin-screw supercharger.
-This design relies on long screw-type parts that spin and draws air in to store up the pressure.
-These are smaller than the roots supercharger, so there isn’t as much room needed.
-Yet, this type is louder, often requiring some type of sound suppression, which further adds to the cost.
+This design relies on long screw-type parts that spin and draw air in to store up the pressure.
+These are smaller than roots superchargers, so there isn’t as much room needed.
+On the other hand, this type is louder, often requiring some type of sound suppression, which further adds to the cost.

 While the supercharger is going to give you plenty of quick power, it doesn’t come in continuous bursts.
 This is probably the biggest complaint.
 While the lag isn’t as noticeable as with a turbocharger, there will be some that you might deal with.

 How to Choose Procharger vs. Supercharger

 1. Performance Gains

 Whether you are using a supercharger or a procharger, you are clearly looking to add some more power to your engine.
 So, which one would suit you better?
 Both of them are going to provide some gains, but in a different way.
 That’s why it’s crucial to understand your performance goals before you move on.